August 22 @ 10:00 am 11:00 am

 3. Register!

-4. Choose the “Women & Autism – May 2” event to enroll and access the virtual link.
+4. Choose the “Women & Autism – June 6” event to enroll and access the virtual link.

-About the Presenters:
+About the Facilitators

 The Women’s Group is co-facilitated by two vibrant, Autistic self-advocates, who are passionate about sharing their lived experience and what it means to navigate life as neurodivergent women.
-Their hope is to create a safe space for autistic and neurodivergent women to learn from and help each other, make valuable peer connections, and have fun in the process.
+Their hope is to create a safe space for Autistic and neurodivergent women to learn from and help each other, make valuable peer connections, and have fun in the process.

 If you have any questions about this session, or need help navigating Sinneave Connects, please contact us by emailing info@sinneavefoundation.org or calling 403 210-5000.
 We’re here to help!